Knowledgeless/Scraper/README.md

 Because of it's a python script, it's not make any sense that you maust have to installed <h3>python3</h3>.
 But if you get some unknow errors which I forgot to handle, please let me know.
 I will try to fix them.

-To use this scipt, just run this command,
+To use this scipt, just run this on your terminal,
 <h3> - python3 scraper.py </h3>